Dechrissen/poke-solus-rgb/docs/PLAY.md

 2. **Multi-ROM flash cartridge**.
 One example is [EverDrive][everdrive].
 3. **Single-ROM flash cartridge**.
 One example is [this one][cart].
 These will also require a cartridge writing device, like [this one][flasher].

-All of these options will require the patched ROM file you created.
-For the emulator option, simply open the patched ROM file and play it on your computer/mobile device.
-For the flash cartridge options, get the patched ROM file onto the cartridge, and play it on a Game Boy.
+All of the above options will require the patched ROM file you created.

+- For the emulator option, open the patched ROM file in your emulator and play it on your computer/mobile device.
+- For the flash cartridge options, put the patched ROM file onto your cartridge according to its own setup instructions, and play it on a Game Boy.

 [latest]: https://github.com/Dechrissen/poke-solus-rgb/releases/latest